OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 so you can be more observant and patient if something doesn't look right.

+### Avoid Easy Upgrade Feature

+As of February 2026, best practices recommended _not_ using the "Easy Upgrade" procedure.
+See Community Post qqqq for further details.

+### Offline vs Online Upgrade

+### Version Skipping

+#### Little Skips

+If you upgrade every week, there won't be much opportunity to skip over versions, say from 10.2.3 to 10.2.6.
+Go ahead and make a small jump like this, especially if the versions were released quickly in succession to address bugs.

+#### Big Hops

+However if your installation is months behind, say from 10.2.3 to 12.4.2, the chance of an unhappy upgrade increases.
+Not only is more PHP code changing, which is interacting with external components like LDAP or FHIR, but the MariaDB database structure is changing more too.

+So given the larger risks of big hops we recommend:

+1. Upgrading and validating the non-production instances first.
+1. Taking the production instance offline.
+1. Upgrading only ~3 months of versions at a time.
+1. Snapshotting before each jump (and don't delete them until the entire upgrade process is complete)
+1. Validating after each jump.

 ## Snapshot VM {#sec-adminser-snapshot}

 In addition to any MariaDB-level backup,